 - Sieglitz mountain park

-Nearby you will also find the city of Dessau, which is famous for Bauhaus design.
-It's also close to Wittenberg, which is famous for being the site of the Reformation when Luther nailed up his 95 theses.
+In the neighbourhood you will also find the city of Dessau, which is famous for Bauhaus design.
+In addition, it is close to Wittenberg, which is famous for being where the Reformation started when Luther nailed down his 95 theses.

 Sanspareil rock garden and Zwernitz castle in Bavaria